 In an effort to make home cocktail crafting more approachable, we’ve identified six essential cocktails that are the key to understanding how to make any cocktail.
 We’ve looked to experts both past and present for the best breakdown of basic drink types.
-In 1948, David A. Embury dedicates a whole chapter to the basic cocktails in his book, The Fine Art of Making Cocktails.
+In 1948, David A. Embury dedicates an entire chapter to the basic cocktails in his book, The Fine Art of Making Cocktails.
 A more modern dive into cocktail basics can be found in the Cocktail Codex, published in 2018, by Alex Day, David Kaplan, and Nick Fauchald of Death & Co.

 Both books believe that there are essential cocktails which must be learned in order to make any other cocktail.
 Both identify the Old Fashioned, Martini, Daiquiri, and Sidecar as essential.
 Embury’s list, however, misses cocktails from two critical families that the Cocktail Codex includes, a fizzy soda Highball and a Flip with its creamy dairy or egg element.

 They share the concept that every ingredient fits into one of three categories.
 Embury classifies: the base as the primary ingredient; a modifying agent that gives the cocktail character; and a special flavoring or coloring agent, such as a liqueur, cordial, or aromatic bitters.
 The Codex similarly identifies: the core is the primary flavor; balance adds sweetness and/or acidity to balance the core; and seasoning, which either complements or contrasts with the core.